abgeena/NeuroEmo/README.md

 # NeuroEmo
-A neuroimaging-based fMRI dataset for emotion recognition
+An fMRI Dataset for Emotion Recognition